 - A. All Section 524(c) Risk Sharing Lenders are automatically approved as DPAs.
 A Risk Sharing Lender need only execute a Delegated Processing Agreement ("Agreement") with HUD.
-See Appendix 2. - B. Other State or local housing agencies must apply to be a DPA, under modified risk-sharing instructions discussed in Section VI below.
-Once the State or local housing agency is approved and signs the Agreement they will be referred to as a DPA.
+See Appendix 2. - B. Other State or local housing agencies must apply to be a DPA under the modified risk-sharing instructions discussed in Section VI below.
+Once the State or local housing agency is approved and signs the Agreement they will be referred to as a DPA. - C. All DPAs previously approved under Notice 2009-10 need to sign the new Delegated Processing Agreement, Form HUD 90001 dated 6/11 within 60 days of the date of this Notice. - D. To delegate the review of a project, the Agreement must be executed within 30 calendar days of the date the Sponsor signs the Fund Reservation Agreement Letter.